TXST students in Los Angeles

 Program Itinerary

 This hybrid, service-learning, Study-in-America course will require students to identify, examine, and critically analyze social service programs in Central Texas and Los Angeles, California which provide services to vulnerable populations (persons experiencing poverty, homelessness, food insecurity, criminal justice issues, etc).
-Additional components of the course include: 1) required travel to various agencies, communities, and areas of interest throughout Texas; 2) required travel to specific agencies and community in Los Angeles, California; and 3) active participation in service-learning/volunteer activities within several community agencies.
-The impact of socio-economic and community-based social justice issues is analyzed within the context of human development over the life course with an emphasis on the impact of positive individual and community development.
+Additional components of the course include: 1) required travel to various agencies, communities, and areas of interest throughout Texas; 2) required travel to specific agencies and communities in Los Angeles, California; and 3) active participation in service-learning/volunteer activities within several community agencies.
+The impact of socio-economic and community-based social justice issues is analyzed within the context of human development over the course of life with an emphasis on the impact of positive individual and community development.
 Cultural dynamics are examined in conjunction with issues of equity, justice, and community service provision.
 This course is designed to be highly experiential and demands thought, empathy, and action that should be both challenging and rewarding.

 DateActivities

-Saturday, July 12Travel home.
+Saturday, July 11Travel home.

 *Itinerary is subject to change.